• Play the sound file

 Sometimes our public life just looks really, really strange.

-09 — Serpentine.
+09 — Trial lawyers' favorite rock.
 The state of California has a $19 billion deficit hole it seems unable to plug … but never mind that.
-Tha California legislature has a much more pressing matter to deal with: the state rock.
+The California legislature has a much more pressing matter to deal with: the state rock.

 Yes, California has a state rock — serpentine, a rather pleasant greenish form of magnesium silicate.
 Serpentine, however, sometimes contains traces of asbestos, and that makes the state rock politically incorrect, as asbestos, to the immense enrichment of trial layers, is implicated in a lung disease named mesothelioma.